 While the Marvel TV series that aired on Netflix had several character crossovers, that was something built into their DNA, since they were always meant to have the heroes team up in The Defenders.
 However, outside of that Netflix realm, there has never been a Marvel TV show crossover involving heroes from one network or streaming service’s show meeting heroes from another – until now.

-Marvel’s Runaways has a panel at New York Comic Con on Friday, October 4th, where Season 3 will be discussed, but during a press day on the Los Angeles set of the show late this summer, the show’s Executive Producers explained how the crossover came to be, while Runaways cast members, along with Joseph, talked about what it was like to finally be filming it.
+During a press day on the Los Angeles set of the show late this summer, the show’s Executive Producers explained how the crossover came to be, while Runaways cast members, along with Joseph, talked about what it was like to finally be filming it.
 In addition, Fandom spoke to Holt (who, along with some of the Runaways cast, was unable to join interviews that day on set because she was busy filming scenes for the crossover) soon after filming wrapped for her perspective.

 THREE YEARS IN THE MAKING

 While there was plenty of speculation from afar about a potential Runaways / Cloak & Dagger crossover before it became real, Runaways Executive Producer Josh Schwartz explained, “For us, it’s been a three year conversation.
-Since the show premiered, we’ve been bothering [Marvel TV head] Jeph Loeb saying, ‘Can we please do this crossover?’
+Since the show premiered, we’ve been bothering Jeph Loeb saying, ‘Can we please do this crossover?’
 It’s so essential and integral to the comics.
 Cloak & Dagger was shooting their pilot around the same time we were shooting ours.
 Both shows launched around the same time.
 So we’ve always wanted to do it, and the idea that there are these young heroes walking around in LA and Louisiana who don’t know each other just felt too good to miss out on.”

 As far as finally making the crossover happen, Runaways EP Stephanie Savage said, “This year, we really included it as part of our first pitch to Marvel, that this was something that we wanted to do, and then the conversation started to really happen.
 Because it’s a big deal to put two shows that aren’t even on the same network together.”